CaseyRo/atlas/README.md

    - **Latest tag:** Users can always pull the most recent stable build via `docker pull keinstien/atlas:latest`.

 3. The script will also redeploy the running container with the new version.

+> `deploy.sh` remains the quickest way to cut and publish a release.
+For local testing you can skip it and build the Dockerfile directly.

 **Example output:**
 ```shell